-Berger Montague’s Whistleblower, Qui Tam & False Claims Act Group represents Whistleblowers alleging tax fraud.
+Berger Montague’s Whistleblower, Qui Tam & False Claims Act practice group represents whistleblowers alleging tax fraud through the Internal Revenue Service’s (“IRS”) whistleblower program.

-The Internal Revenue Service (“IRS”) has had a reward program for whistleblowers since 2006.
-Several individuals have received rewards of millions dollars.
-While claims involving corporate income taxes are most common, a whistleblower is eligible for an award for information on any kind of federal tax underpayment.
-The process is simpler than filing a False Claims Act (“FCA”) complaint, and typically, very little is required from the whistleblower after the initial filing and interview.
+The IRS has had a reward program for whistleblowers since 2006.
+Several individuals have received rewards of millions of dollars, although the program has been a bit slow getting started.
+While claims involving corporate income taxes are most common, a whistleblower is eligible for an award for information on any kind of federal tax underpayment claim that results in a recovery of over $2 million.
 All information provided to the IRS is treated as confidential.

 IRS Whistleblower Rewards: Is There a Reward for Reporting Tax Fraud?